 Subscribers complaining about emails continues to be a large driver for poor inbox placement as a result of diminished IP reputation.
-The trend for 2019 both shows the impact of GDPR through increased levels of messages marked as spam during the ‘GDPR period’ of April to May 2018, but also an increased level of consumer awareness of the emails they are receiving.
-Complaint rates on emails received from senders with a Sender Score between 11 and 100 saw a doubling of average complaint rate from 2017 to 2018.
+The trend for 2019 shows the impact of GDPR through increased levels of messages marked as spam during the ‘GDPR period’ of April to May 2018, but also an increased level of consumer awareness of the emails they are receiving.
+Complaint rates on emails received from senders with a Sender Score between 11 and 100 saw a doubling of the average complaint rate from 2017 to 2018.

 No bracket of Sender Score and no best-in-class sender has fully absolved their program of complaints; however, if you do find yourself with a persistent issue, there are several ways by which you can immediately help alleviate this negative metric.

 As the name suggests, these are email addresses within your database that do not exist at the mailbox provider.
 When emailing unknown users, the mailbox provider will respond with a 5xx bounce code, which will negatively impact your Sender Score.
-Those with a top tier Sender Score of 91+ will on average have an unknown user rate of only 0.9 percent.
+Those with a top-tier Sender Score of 91+ will on average have an unknown user rate of only 0.9 percent.
 To keep unknown users off your list, try the following.

-Underlining the importance of list hygiene, senders that are consistently hitting traps have very poor IP reputation and therefore poor deliverability.
+Underlining the importance of list hygiene, senders that are consistently hitting traps have a very poor IP reputation and therefore poor deliverability.
 So, how do you ensure you are avoiding these traps?